Sagarnaikg/Hotel-website/README.md

 # About the project
 This is the single page website build using basic web-technolygies.
 The website can be accssed on any device bacause it was build concentrating on responsiveness .
-It provides the user to view diffrent hotel pictures and book a room in any hotel after selcting the desired one.
+It provides the user to view diffrent hotel pictures and book a room in any hotel after selecting the desired one.

-# Project images
+# Website interface on diffrent devices
 <p style="justify-content:space-between;">
 <img src="https://github.com/Sagarnaikg/Hotel-website/blob/master/phone.png" width=60px />
 <img src="https://github.com/Sagarnaikg/Hotel-website/blob/master/tablet.png" width=150px />